DolphDev/pynationstates/readme.md

 ##### Making a API request

-To make a request, we need to first put together our request.
-Lets say we want to get the amount of nations in the world
+To make a request, the api request must be set up.
+For example, to get the amount of nations in the world

 The code